Jagged Alliance: Jagged Alliance: Crossfire

 On June 13, 2012, bitComposer Games and Kalypso announced the first add-on to Jagged Alliance: Back in Action.
 The standalone add-on, Jagged Alliance: Crossfire adds new mercenaries, new environments and new weapons.

 The setting of Crossfire takes place shortly after the events of Jagged Alliance 2 at Khaanpa, a small micronation located somewhere in the volatile Asia region.
 A huge temple has been uncovered and with it a large vein of coltan ore.
 This triggers a destructive religious conflict funded by the resources which had led to the deaths of many innocent people caught in crossfire, as the leader of the Jenitenn Cult profits from the disaster through humanitarian aid.
 The United Nations is unwilling to send peacekeepers in a possible chance to fail in peacekeeping efforts and the ambassador of Khaanpa sends AIM to defuse the threat.
 Upon the death of the leader of the cult, a volcanic eruption occurs near Khaanpa and the UN finally sends in a peacekeeping effort to help rebuild the nation in the wake of the crossfire.

-It was released on August 24, 2012, on Steam in a downloadable format and elsewhere on September 25, 2012 as a physical product.
+It was released on August 24, 2012, on Steam in a downloadable format and elsewhere on September 25, 2012, as a physical product.

 Jagged Alliance: Crossfire was developed by the Coreplay Studio in Munich.

 Jagged Alliance Online

 Jagged Alliance Online was developed by Vienna-based Cliffhanger Productions and features full 3D graphics.
 It was a free-to-play game made in Unity.
 It had single-player and player versus player missions.

 The MMO offers the usual Jagged Alliance game mechanics, a mix of turn-based combat and real-time action.
 From a 3D isometric perspective, each player controls and maintains a group of mercenaries and is tasked to use their abilities to complete missions and collect money and build reputation.
 To succeed, players are required to train and equip their mercenaries with better weapons and tools.
 Players can also help each other working together to complete battlegrounds and there are also player versus player battles.
 Players operate from a Headquarters which can be built up and improved upon.
 From here players can send their mercenaries on over 100 missions around the globe.
 Although the game is free, there is additional single player content that needs to be purchased, which can be done so online.

 gamigo AG and bitComposer Games announced at Gamescom 2010 that a new title, Jagged Alliance Online, a web browser tactical MMORPG was in development and due for a 2011 release.
 A closed beta version was released on November 18, 2011.
 A multiplayer mode was added to the beta on January 16, 2012.
 An open beta version was released on February 16, 2012.
 The game received a major update before a 2013 Steam release.

-Jagged Alliance Online won the 2012 German Developer Innovation Prize for best browser game.
+Jagged Alliance Online won the 2012 Deutscher Entwicklerpreis for best browser game.

 Jagged Alliance Online was shut down in April 2015.
 A successor, Jagged Alliance Online: Reloaded, was released in May 2015 by Cliffhanger Productions.
 Reloaded was shut down on November 30, 2018.